pravega/pravega/documentation/src/docs/controller-service.md

 ## Stream Buckets

-To enable some scenarios, we may need our background workers to periodically work on each of the Streams in our cluster to perform some specific action on them.
+To enable some scenarios, we may need the background workers to periodically work on each of the Streams in our cluster to perform some specific action on them.
 The concept of Stream Bucket is to distribute this periodic background work across all available